plumed/plumed2/src/pycv/README.md

-The PYCV (Python-CV) module for PLUMED 2
+The PYCV module for PLUMED 2
 ====================================

 Enables the implementation of PLUMED collective variables (`PYTHONCV` action) or functions (`PYTHONFUNCTION` action) in the Python language.

-Transparent auto-differentiation and JIT compilation are available through Google's [JAX library](https://github.com/google/jax).
+Transparent auto-differentiation and JIT compilation are provided through Google's [JAX library](https://github.com/google/jax).